 2) You have the opportunity to focus on one subject, without the distractions of a full schedule and co-curricular activities, potentially helping you raise your GPA.

-3) As long as you have a good reason to take courses in the summer, and can articulate it well when asked in interviews and other situations, and the rest of your science grades and standardized exam scores are high, taking courses in summer can show initiative and responsibility for taking full advantage of your undergraduate career.
+3) As long as you have a good reason to take courses in the summer, and can articulate it well when asked in interviews and other situations, taking courses in summer can show initiative and responsibility for taking full advantage of your undergraduate career.

 The Cons to Taking Summer School Science Courses:

 1) Health professions graduate schools expect to see high grades in summer school, since you’re generally only taking one course.
 To gain a sense as to whether a candidate can handle a rigorous science curriculum, admissions committees tend to focus strongly on academic performance during the school year, when the student is taking a full course load.

 2) Summer courses are taught over a very short period of time.
 Therefore, they may not be as in-depth as academic year courses.
 In addition, you may not retain the information as well in such an abbreviated time as you would if you’d taken a nine-month academic year course.
 This could have implications when you study for and take your standardized exam (MCAT, DAT, etc.)

 3) Due to the shortened time frame for summer school courses, the classes are generally intense and meet several times per week.
 There is also a lab component for the core premedical science courses.
 Given that health professions graduate schools expect a high level of performance in summer school courses, you should plan your schedule accordingly and be sure you can devote the necessary time to studying and preparing for the exams.
 Therefore, any additional time commitments (e.g. job, research, etc.) should be kept to a minimum while enrolled in summer school.
 If you decide to take a summer school course, we recommend that you only take one summer school course at a time.